 FIGURE 4: SAMPLE REPORT IN CSV FORMAT

-The Scan App also supports ease of capture of serial numbers for replacement modules.
+The Scan App also supports easily capturing serial numbers for replacement modules.
 It maintains a complete archive of all solar modules and their locations in the plant over the entire lifecycle.
 The serial number database is seamlessly integrated with SenseHawk's Thermography, Task Management, Digital Forms, SenseHawk Field App, and SenseHawk CMMS applications, enabling a complete Digital Twin-based solar asset management approach.
 This capability helps improve the quality of asset management.

 FIGURE 5: SERIAL NUMBERING IN SENSEHAWK SCAN APP

-The App can also be configured to record serial numbers of other plant components, e.g., Combiner boxes, Transformer Stations if required.
+The App can also be configured to record serial numbers of other plant components, e.g., Combiner boxes and Transformer Stations, if required.
 The stored serial number data mapped to the Digital Twin can also be pushed to existing CMMS (Computerized Maintenance Management System) software APIs.

 • Create an accurate record of solar panel serial numbers by location

-• Map location of each solar panel in the digital twin of the plant
+• Map the location of each solar panel in the digital twin of the plant

 • Check module installation as per design